 project coordinator - Dawn Slack

 Dawn Slack works for The Nature Conservancy in Indiana, but also coordinates SICIM's Indiana Invasives Initiative.
-If you do not see a regional specialist listed for your area, or have general questions about the Initiative, you can contact her at firstname.lastname@example.org.
+If you do not see a regional specialist listed for your area, or have general questions about the Initiative, you can reach her at email@example.com.

 Serving West Central Indiana